|

 09/09/2006

 After the last but not least official screening of Venice Days, the director Gianfranco Quattrini gave the public a last taste of genuine authorial enthusiasm and talent, confirming, in several languages and with a great deal of references of all kinds (from Sgt.
 Pepper to the occultist Aleister Crowley), the intelligence of his palimpsestic Chicha tu madre.
+This colourful debut proved to be a reflection of his cosmopolitism and of the multi-faceted experience which led him, very naturally, to become a film-maker.

 Indeed, after not finding himself good enough as an actor, and after realizing theatre did not allow him to fully express himself, Quattrini clocked up a good amount of 'flight hours', he says, by making music videos -—hence the fantastic soundtrack of Chicha....